St Kilda railway line

 The St Kilda railway line is a former railway line in Melbourne, Australia.

 Operation

 The line was opened by the Melbourne and Hobson's Bay Railway Company in 1857.
 It ran for 4.5 kilometres from the Melbourne (or City) Terminus (on the site of modern-day Flinders Street station), crossing the Yarra River via the Sandridge Bridge, to branch off from the Port Melbourne line and after stopping at three stations along the line – South Melbourne, Albert Park, Middle Park – ending at St Kilda.

 For a short time early in the line's history, there was a short connection provided to the then Brighton line at Windsor, however this link was removed shortly after the direct link was provided to Bay Street from Richmond.
 The line was taken over by the Government of Victoria in 1878, to become part of Victorian Railways.
 The line was electrified in 1919.

+Prior to the opening of the City Loop in 1981, all services were timetabled to through run from Flinders Street towards Sandringham.
+After 1981 until the lines closure, all services terminated at Flinders Street on either platforms 10 or 11.